wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 access timestamp h is only used for violation detection, rather than visibility computing.

 The S-O (m, h) state represents an outdated cache line.
 There is a "newer" cache line created by a later iteration somewhere in the system.
-S-O lines are red-only, because writing a version that has already been superseded will cause a write-after-write (WAW) violation.
+S-O lines are read-only, because writing a version that has already been superseded will cause a write-after-write (WAW) violation.
 S-O lines are visible to requests whose VID is between the range.
 If an S-O line is requsted for read, the reading processor will obtain a copy in S-S state.
 On both commit and abort, S-O will be invalidated.
 S-O lines are created as a byproduct of speculative writes.
-Whenever a speculative write with VID z creates a new cache line in S-M state by writing into a (x, y), an
-S-O line will be also created as the copy of the original line.
-The S-O
+When a speculative write with VID z creates a new cache line in S-M state by writing into a cache line with timestamp (x, y), an S-O line will be also created as the copy of the original line.
+The timestamp of the S-O line would be (x, z), and the new line in S-M state will have timestamp (z, z).

+The S-E state represents a speculative state being read directly from non-speculative memory.
+Its creation timestamp is always zero.
+The read timestamp defines the time range that this line is readable.
+If any iteration within the range attempts to write the line, a WAR is detected, and the loop should be aborted.
+The visibility of an S-E line is not capped by its read timestamp.
+This is because